News & Events

 Read more

-Following the announcement of the Nobel Prize in Physics 2017, we are pleased to announce that the 2017 Paul and May Chu Undergraduate Research Award will be awarded to Pok Man TAM, and the Honorable Mentions will be awarded to I-Hsuan KAO and Aditya Varna IYER.
-The Paul and May Chu UG Research Award is the highest honor offered by the Department of Physics to recognize outstanding research in physics by an undergraduate student.
+Following the announcement of the Nobel Prize in Physics 2018, we are pleased to announce that the 2018 Paul and May Chu Undergraduate Research Award will be awarded to Tong WANG, and the Honorable Mention will be awarded to Long Him CHEUNG.
+The Paul and May Chu UG Research Award is the highest honor offered by the Department of Physics to recognize outstanding research in physics conducted by an undergraduate student.

-For the details of the award, please check the HKUST Physics UG Scholarship website.
+For the details of the award, please check the HKUST Physics UG Scholarship website: http://www.phys.ust.hk/scholarship/

 Head, Department of Physics